kserve/kserve/docs/samples/pvc/README.md

 ## Training model

-Following the mnist example [guide](https://github.com/kubeflow/examples/tree/master/mnist#local-storage) to train mnist model and store to PVC.
+Following the mnist example [guide](https://github.com/kubeflow/fairing/blob/master/examples/mnist/mnist_e2e_on_prem.ipynb) to train mnist model and store to PVC.
+The InferenceService is deployed in the notebook example by `Kubeflow Fairing` that uses `kfserving` SDK, if you want to apply the InferenceService via kubectl by YAML format as beflow, no need run deploying step in the notebook.
 In the example, the relative path of model will be `./export/` on the PVC.

 ## Create the InferenceService